Drug-Free Schools and Campus Regulations

 Annual Security & Fire Safety Report

-In compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, SUU publishes this report annually and distributes it to current/potential students and employees of the university.
+In compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, SUU publishes the Annual Security and Fire Safety Report annually and distributes it to current/potential students and employees of the university.

-As part of this report, arrest and disciplinary referrals are listed related to drug abuse and liquor law violations.
-In 2021, there were six drug abuse violations and seventeen liquor law violations that led to arrest.
-Along with two drug violations and fifty-six liquor law violations that led to disciplinary referrals.
-In 2022, there were three drug abuse violations and twenty-nine liquor violations resulting in arrests with sixteen drug abuse violations and twenty-four liquor law violations leading to disciplinary referrals.
+As part of the Annual Security and Fire Safety Report, arrests and disciplinary referrals are listed related to drug abuse and liquor law violations.
+In 2022, there were two drug abuse violations and nineteen liquor law violations resulting in arrests on campus, and there were eight drug abuse violations and twelve liquor law violations that led to disciplinary referrals on campus.
+In 2023, there were four drug abuse violations and seven liquor law violations resulting in arrests on campus, and there was one drug abuse violation and sixteen liquor law violations leading to disciplinary referrals on campus.

 Evaluation of Drug and Alcohol Prevention Program